-- Keep your biological fridge between 2-8 degrees celsius. - Notify the local BPM of any cold chain break incidents and report accordingly. - Return unused and partially used vials of publicly funded vaccines to your BPM.
-Never dispose. - Influenza vaccine can continue to be offered until the health unit sends out a request for annual influenza vaccine return.
-This typically occurs in May.
+- Keep your biological fridge between 2-8° degrees celsius. - Notify the local BPM of any cold chain break incidents and report accordingly. - Return unused and partially used vials of publicly funded vaccines to your BPM.
+Never dispose. - Influenza vaccine can continue to be offered until the Health Unit sends out a request for annual influenza vaccine return.